-Trump Slams Samantha Bee For Calling Ivanka C**t, But Invited Ted Nugent To W.H.
-After He Called Hillary C**t
+Trump Slams Samantha Bee For Calling Ivanka C**t, But Invited Ted Nugent To WH After He Called Hillary A C**t

 Donald Trump’s White House is attacking comedian and television host Samantha Bee after she referred to Ivanka Trump as a “c**t” in a segment this week.
 As critics noted, that marked a sharp departure from the White House’s treatment of controversial singer Ted Nugent, who got a White House visit and an oval office photoshoot with the president despite using the same exact term to refer to Hillary Clinton.

 This week, Bee took aim at Ivanka Trump after she posted to Instagram a picture of herself cuddling her young son.
 To critics, the photo was especially insensitive given Donald Trump’s policy that separates immigrant parents and children at the U.S. border, and Ivanka had come under widespread criticism.
-Samantha Bee apologized for her choice of words, but CNN noted that the White House is still fuming over the slam against Ivanka.
+Samantha Bee apologized for her choice of words, as the Inquisitr reported, but CNN noted that the White House is still fuming over the slam against Ivanka.

 White House Press Secretary Sarah Huckabee Sanders issued a statement about Samantha Bee’s choice of words, calling on the network that airs Bee’s show to take action.